Graduate School - How Do I Choose a School?

 Once you have made the decision to go to graduate school, the next step is to research programs that match your interests and fit your needs.
 Don't limit yourself at this point, but instead gather information on a broad range of programs.

 - Consult sites such as these for researching graduate and professional schools:

-- Contact programs directly to get more detailed program information such as courses, professors, costs, financial aid and application forms.
+- Contact departments or programs directly to get more detailed program information such as courses, professors, costs, financial aid and application forms.
 Many programs with offer information sessions for prospective students where you can ask questions about the program and application.

-- Attend Career Center workshops and information sessions about graduate school.
-Login to Handshake to learn more and RSVP.
+- Login and check Handshake for upcoming Career Center events and workshops for graduate school.
 You can also sign up for CareerMail to get email notification of upcoming events.